Collection Development Policy

 Request for Reconsideration

-Library patrons who recommend the review of appropriateness or removal of a particular item in the Library collection may request and submit a Statement of Concern about Library Resources form available from Information Desk staff.
-The form will be reviewed by the Library Director or designee and staff in relation to the Library's mission statement and the selection criteria in this Collection Development Policy.
-An evaluation of review materials submitted by the patron and staff will be made in accordance with the Reconsideration of Library Materials Policy which is listed below and can be viewed on the Library's website.
+Library patrons who recommend the review of appropriateness or removal of a particular item in the Library collection may request and submit a Statement of Concern about Library Resources form available on the Library’s website at www.escondidolibrary.org/reconsideration.
+The form will be reviewed by the Library Director or designee and staff in relation to the Library's mission, vision, and values, and the selection criteria in this Collection Development Policy.
+An evaluation of review materials submitted by the patron and staff will be made in accordance with the Reconsideration of Library Materials Policy which is listed below and can be viewed on the Library’s website.
 A response will be made by the Library Director or designee within 21 days of receiving the formal objection.

 Reconsideration of Library Materials Policy